 Campers should be able to follow directions, participate in group activities, and adjust to daily schedule changes.

 We’re proud to welcome deaf families to our Family Camp program.

 Our goal is to celebrate and challenge kids in ways that help them grow into amazing human beings, but we know that no one place can be everything to everybody.
-Our staff includes an MSW, school counselor, LDTC, teachers, tutors, and other professionals who bring decades of experience working with children with a variety of special needs; if we need additional staff to support your child, we’ll bring them in at no extra cost to you.
+Our staff includes a school counselor, LDTC, teachers, tutors, and other professionals who bring decades of experience working with children with a variety of special needs; if we need additional staff to support your child, we’ll bring them in at no extra cost to you.
 If you have questions about whether your child will be successful at camp, please be in touch.
 And if you’re pretty sure that we’re not the right fit but you want advice about where might be, we’d be happy to talk about that, too!

 We provide financial aid for families of all socio-economic levels.
 Many of these families have two parents with professional positions who, quite simply, can’t afford camp without some support.

 As a North American camp, we realize that some families may incur significant additional costs for travel.
 We happily cover airfare for first-time campers who have to fly to camp, and travel subsidies for returning campers may be available upon request.

 With thanks to a generous group of donors and supporters, we’re planning to award nearly $200,000 in financial aid and grants this year.
 Partnering with synagogues, local Jewish Federations, the Foundation for Jewish Camp, and others, we work to make Camp Havaya accessible to campers of all economic means.

 Learn more about financial aid or be in touch with questions.